shripalsoni04/nativescript-angular-web-starter/README.md

 ## Run Android Application
 `npm run start.android`

+## Project Folder Structure
+**Nativescript**

+This contains a nativescript project for creating Android/iOS applications.

+**tools**

+This contains scripts useful during development.

+**web**

+This contains nothing but a web project created using `angular-cli`.

+**x-shared**

+All the code/assets which are common to both web and nativescript projects resides here.
+This folder is symlinked to `nativescript/app/x-shared` and `web/src/x-shared` folder.
+So changes in `x-shared` folder from any of the three locations will get reflected in other two folders.

 ## Commands
 You can execute any valid command of angular-cli from `web/` folder and any valid command of nativescript-cli from `nativescript/` folder.
 For convenince below are the commands which you can execute from root directory.